ashlink11/llvm-project/ash-notes/meta-2024-jan-02.md

 ExecutionEngine(interpreted/JIT)
 >

-(but where is the code for resolving references/linking and does that happen around the bitcode stage? is target actually after bitcode?)
+(but where is the code for resolving references/linking and does that happen around the bitcode stage? is target actually after bitcode? is cmake used during Target?)